openslice/io.openslice.main/doc/index.md

 ## Hardware requirements

-The complete environment consists of 10 microservices deployed as docker containers.
-(Note that Bugzilla or ELK are not included and we assume they runs elsewhere)
+The complete environment consists of  microservices deployed as docker containers.
+Portainer is also installed to monitor them at port 9000

 If you would like to operate all APIs, OSOM, the Mysql Server, nginx, etc then you need at least:

 - 4 cores
 - 8GB RAM
 - 5GB HD space

+(Note that Bugzilla or ELK are not included and we assume they run elsewhere)

 However you can try with a minimum installation on a VM on a laptop with: